vinteumorg/Floresta/doc/running-tests.md

 ./tests/prepare.sh && ./tests/run.sh
 ```

-By default, the tool will build `utreexod` on its latest commit on `main`
+By default, the tool will build `utreexod` on its [latest release](https://github.com/utreexo/utreexod/releases/latest).
-branch.
-If you want to build a specific commit, you can set the
+If you want to build a specific release, you can set the
 `UTREEXO_REVISION` environment variable before running the script.
-It may be a tag or a commit hash.
+It must be a [valid tag](https://github.com/utreexo/utreexod/tags) without the `v` prefix.
 For example:

 ```bash
 UTREEXO_REVISION=0.1.0 ./tests/prepare.sh && ./tests/run.sh